Hidemi Takagi: Identities

 June 13 – July 26, 2026

-Hidemi Takagi was born in Kyoto, Japan and lives in Brooklyn, NY.
+Hidemi Takagi is a photographer, visual artist, and social practitioner who was born in Kyoto, Japan and lives in Brooklyn, NY with her Haitian husband and biracial daughter.
+For her past photography projects, Takagi has worked with various immigrant and marginalized communities, as well as her NYC home neighborhoods.
+She photographs the color, joy and life of the people who are living in those diverse communities to create meaningful and moving art and explore the intimacies of public engagement.
 Takagi has exhibited both nationally and internationally (London, Madrid, Tel Aviv, Berlin, and Paris).
 Her notable selected exhibitions include Brooklyn Museum, the Bronx Museum of the Arts, Queens Museum, BRIC Media Art Center, and the Nathan Cummings Foundation.